numat/productivity/README.md

 asyncio.run(get())
 ```

-It's possible to set coils and registers on the PLC as well using keyword arguments
+It's possible to set values on the PLC as well using keyword arguments
 ```python
 async def set(**kwargs):
     async with ProductivityPLC('the-plc-ip-address', 'path/to/tags.csv') as plc: